SCRAM Continuous Alcohol Monitoring® FAQsContinuously monitors an individual's alcohol consumption over a defined period

 How long can SCRAM CAM® be worn?

-Clients can wear the SCRAM CAM® from 1–120 days at a time.
+Clients can wear the SCRAM CAM® for an unlimited number of days, depending on what best serves the needs of your client.
 Our most popular timeframe covered is 30–60 days as we believe this gives a very good indication of a pattern of drinking.
-We can tailor the time period to your requirements.
+However, we can tailor the time period to your requirements.

 How disruptive is SCRAM CAM® to day-to-day life?

 The beauty of the SCRAM CAM® bracelet is that it causes very minimal disruption to an individual’s day-to-day life.
 They are still able to shower, go to work, attend the gym, and spend time with friends and family as normal.